Football Coaching StaffFlames Home > Football Home > Coaching Staff > Coach Detail

 Prior to his days at Chattanooga, Fobbs spent one year at Tennessee as the Vols' offensive quality control staff member.
 Tennessee closed out the 2009 season by winning four of its last five games and a Chick-fil-A bowl matchup with Virginia Tech.

-Fobbs also had three other stops on his coaching resume, having previously worked at North Carolina A&T, Southern Louisiana and LSU.
+Fobbs also had three other stops on his coaching resume, having previously worked at North Carolina A&T, Southeastern Louisiana and LSU.

 Fobbs was a standout running back at Oklahoma State, having earned All-Big 12 honors as an all-purpose player during his senior season in 2000.